Congratulation to Doug Chivington and his team for setting a new Ohio S-N record in the following Category: Solo, Male (60-69), Standard Bike

 60-69 Age Group

-Start was the Toledo Zoo Entrance on Vine St and Finish was the Toledo Zoo Entrance on Rt 25.
+Start was the Cincinnati Zoo main gate on Vine St and Finish was the Toledo Zoo Entrance on Rt 25.

 What were the conditions like?